anmalkov/simple-blog/README.md

 # simple-blog
-The simplest blog engine written on dotnet core
+The simplest blog engine written on .net 5